foustja/foustja.github.io/index.md

   </head>
   <body>
     <div id='myContainer'></div>
-    <p>(This animation is a p5.js example sketch from an article on つぶやきProcessing by Koma Tebe.
+    <p>(This animation is a p5.js example sketch borrowed from an article on つぶやきProcessing by Koma Tebe.
 You can read about
     it <a href="https://medium.com/@koma.tebe/tiny-code-dbf26d84fe38">here</a>.)
     </p>
     <!--<h1>Welcome to the Infinite Playa!</h1>-->